-Expanded days and hours for the Testing Center Continued to expand days and hours of availability Roll out Testing Center usage to all UMB Schools Offer Disability Awareness workshops and seminars (CLS/ESDS).
-Annual survey to studentsProgram attendance No data available at this time60 participants Expand disability awareness efforts Created Scholars for Recovery student group for UMB students who are in recovery Event attendanceMembership numbersProgram evaluations Participation data available at end of year Publicize the group and programming The University supports many student affinity groups.
-(Campus Life Services - Leadership Development and Interprofessional Student Learning & Service Initiatives or CLS/ISLSI). # of University-wide groups# of School-Specific groups 5 cultural affinity University- wide student organizations 29 school-specific affinity organizations Explore ways to assist student organization officer transition and member/executive board recruitment Continued to offer the cultural responsiveness training program open to all staff and faculty (CLS/ISLSI).
+Offer Disability Awareness workshops and seminars (CLS/ESDS).
+Created Scholars for Recovery student group for UMB students who are in recovery Program attendance Event attendance Membership numbers Expanded days and hours for the Testing Center No data available at this time 60 participants Participation data available at end of year Continued to expand days and hours of availability Roll out Testing Center usage to all UMB Schools Expand disability awareness efforts Publicize the group and programming The University supports many student affinity groups.
+(Campus Life Services - Leadership Development and Interprofessional Student Learning & Service Initiatives or CLS/ISLSI).
+Program evaluations # of University-wide groups # of School-Specific groups 5 cultural affinity University- wide student organizations 29 school-specific affinity organizations Explore ways to assist student organization officer transition and member/executive board recruitment Continued to offer the cultural responsiveness training program open to all staff and faculty (CLS/ISLSI).
 Recruitment of cohort members Recruitment of participants Program Retention Rate 10 participants recruited to participate in 2nd cohort 70% retention rate for AY2018 Expansion of program is being evaluated Issued a student campus climate for diversity survey (produced by the Education Advisory Board) in February 2018.
 Communicated the results and engaged in action planning in Fall 2018 and Spring/Summer 2019 (Student Affairs).
-Issued survey in Fall 2018 (24% response rate); will issue every two years Analyzed the data Presented findings and engaged in preliminary meaning making &amp; action planning Formed staff, faculty, and student work group Engaged in action planning in Student Affairs on central campus and in each School Reissued annual survey to Social Work students in March 2019 (22.5% response rate) Reported findings to Senior Leadership Reported findings to 129 students, faculty, and staff during 3 open forums Presented findings and engaged in action planning with the University Student Government Association Presentation and infographic published on website Workgroup formed and engaging in action planning Infographic will be updated to include initiatives and progress Continue to share results and create strategic goals and action planning based on survey results LGBT+ Education Programming (CLS/ISLSI). # of programs offeredTotal # of participants 6 programs43 participants With the current collection of program offerings, increased demand placed on
+Issued survey in Fall 2018 (24% response rate); will issue every two years Analyzed the data Presented findings and engaged in preliminary meaning making &amp; action planning Formed staff, faculty, and student work group Engaged in action planning in Student Affairs on central campus and in each School Reissued annual survey to Social Work students in March 2019 (22.5% response rate) Reported findings to Senior Leadership Reported findings to 129 students, faculty, and staff during 3 open forums Presented findings and engaged in action planning with the University Student Government Association Presentation and infographic published on website Workgroup formed and engaging in action planning Infographic will be updated to include initiatives and progress Continue to share results and create strategic goals and action planning based on survey results LGBT+ Education Programming (CLS/ISLSI). # of programs offered Total # of participants 6 programs43 participants With the current collection of program offerings, increased demand placed on